Andreansx/Networking-lab/README.md

 ### Plans

-*   First thing I want to do is implement OOB-Only Management.
+<h2>First thing I want to do is implement OOB-Only Management.</h2>

 For now, for management and access to the entire network I used a kind of a master-network which was available through the `ether1` interface on the CCR2004 router.